 Dancing Candy Hearts Valentine's Day Science Activity- Floating, Sinking, and Buoyancy

 Life jackets are very important.
 They keep us afloat and our faces out of the water.
 Do you know how they work?
 The science behind life jackets is very interesting.
 In fact, you can perform a fun experiment using candy hearts and soda to explain how life jackets work.
-This can be done any time of year, but Valentine's Day makes it lots of fun for the kids.
+This can be done any time of year, but Valentine's Day makes it especially fun for kids.
 You may also know this experiment as Dancing Raisins.
 It is the same experiment; we just switched it up with the candy hearts.
 We use it to teach sinking, floating, and buoyancy.

 A life jacket follows the same principles.
 I bet you have all seen or worn arm floaties or life jackets.
 They work in the same way as candy hearts.
-The arm floaties are like the bubbles on a candy heart.
+The arm floaties act like the bubbles on a candy heart.
 They increase the child’s volume, but their mass barely changes.
-The child becomes less dense and can float in the water.
-The buoyant force is pushing the child to the surface.
+The child becomes less dense and floats in the water.
+The buoyant force acts on the child, pushing him/her toward the surface.
 The child would sink if we let the air out of the floaties.
 (Don’t do that.)
-Fill the floaties with air again, and the child will be buoyant again.
-Just like the air bubbles on candy hearts.
-Life jackets work the same way.
-They are made of materials that are less dense than water.
-Life jackets have little mass compared to their volume.
-When the swimmer puts on a life jacket, their size increases, but their mass doesn’t change much.
-The life jacket is designed to create lift, increasing the swimmer's buoyancy.
-This will allow the person to be buoyant in water.
-The upward force of the water pushes the swimmer to the surface.
-And think, all this can be learned from watching candy hearts dance!
+Fill the floaties with air, and the child will be buoyant again.

 When Valentine's Day comes, and you are thinking of performing a fun science activity, think of dancing candy hearts.
 The lesson is perfect for taking a simple science concept and expanding it to the real world.
 Adding an independent and dependent variable makes it perfect for a class science fair project.
 Students can explore further and even complete a STEM Challenge.